 Habits and learned behaviors that cloud your world

-The key takeaway message that I really want you to take away from this article is that as you grow through your teens and early adulthood our memories and experiences from the past shape our behaviors of today.
+The key takeaway message that I really want you to take away from this article is that as you grow through your teens and early adulthood our memories and experiences from the past shape our emotions of today.
 A disastrous past means that you have had to build emotional and behavioral coping mechanisms that stick with you and form part of who you are for the rest of your life.
-When situations change these particular adaptations to your personality stay as is and can actually work against you.
+When situations change these particular adaptations to your personality stick with you and can actually work against you.

 The Orange Belt lesson is going to deep dive into the mechanisms by which this happens but here is a quick sneak peek.